asamuzaK/withExEditorHost/README-draft.md

 ## Host setup from source code

+Note that [Node.js](https://nodejs.org/en/ "Node.js") v8.9.0 or higher is required to run the host from source code.

 Download a zip file or tar.gz file of the source code from [Releases](https://github.com/asamuzaK/withExEditorHost/releases "Releases · asamuzaK/withExEditorHost"), after decompressing, save it in an arbitrary place under your home directory (for example, `C:\Users\XXX\withExEditorHost\`).
 If you have a Github account, you can also clone and save the repository.

-Note that the host requires [Node.js](https://nodejs.org/en/ "Node.js") v8.9.0 or higher.

 Next, open "cmd.exe" on Windows, "terminal" on Linux / Mac, change directory to where you saved withExEditorHost, execute the following command.